Browsing Category

 The two most popular grading services for coins are PCGS (Professional Coin Grading Service) and NGC (Numismatic Guaranty Corporation).
 These companies authenticate, grade and then encapsulate coins in tough, clear plastic holders called slabs.
 This allows coin collecting and investing novices to buy and sell these slabbed coins with confidence.

-$20.00 St. Gaudens (Double Eagle) Gold Coins For Sale on eBay
+$20.00 St. Gaudens (Double Eagle) Gold Coins for Sale on eBay

 Anything that detracts from the beauty of a coin should be avoided.
 This advice is especially important for common-date semi-numismatic U.S. gold coins, as they can’t rely on rarity to enhance their appeal.
 Unattractively toned, weakly struck or harshly cleaned specimens should all be eschewed.
 Any sort of significant damage, such as major rim bumps, scuffs or scratches, is also unacceptable.
 You want to buy clean, problem free gold coins.